 There is a large family of ternary carbides (ternary is an adjective meaning ‘composed of three’) with the general formula Mn+1AXn, where n = 1ñ3, M denotes a transition metal, A is an element such as aluminum or silicon, and X is either carbon or nitrogen.
 Researchers have termed these ductile and machineable ceramics MAX phases.

-As a consequence of their layered structure, these materials kink and delaminate during deformation and also exhibit an unusual, and sometimes a unique combination of properties; they are not sure whether they want to be metals or ceramics.
+As a consequence of their layered structure, these materials kink and delaminate during deformation and also exhibit an unusual, and sometimes unique, combination of properties; they are not sure whether they want to be metals or ceramics.
 While they conduct heat and electricity like metals, they are elastically stiff, strong, brittle, and heat-tolerant like ceramics.

 Two-dimensional (2D) structures, like graphene and molybdenum disulfide, are known to have unique properties.
-Therefore, having a new family of 2D structures with a wide range of chemistries can open the door for a better understanding of differences between properties of 2D and 3D materials, lead to the identification of useful properties of 2D carbides, nitrides, oxycarbides, and other related structures, and finally result in new applications.
+Therefore, having a new family of 2D structures with a wide range of chemistries can open the door for a better understanding of differences between properties of 2D and 3D materials, leading to the identification of useful properties of 2D carbides, nitrides, oxycarbides and other related structures, and finally result in new applications.

 However, these ceramics have always been produced as three-dimensional materials, until researchers placed titanium-aluminum carbide (Ti3AlC2) powders in hydrofluoric acid at room temperature to selectively remove the aluminum.
 The result of this chemical process – referred to as exfoliation – essentially spreads out the layered carbide material and yields two-dimensional Ti3C2 nanosheets, which have since been coined MXene, as a kin to graphene.

-MXene uses and applications
+MXene uses and applications: